FAQ

 How do I dispute a carrier overcharge?

 Document the discrepancy first.
 Gather your original quote, the carrier invoice, and your Bill of Lading.
 Then file a written dispute with the carrier's billing department, clearly stating the overcharged amount and the rate that should have applied.
-Reference 49 U.S. Code section 13710 in your letter, which requires carriers to resolve disputes within 120 days of acknowledgment.
+49 U.S. Code section 13710 governs how carriers handle these disputes; confirm how it applies to your claim before you send the letter.
 LanePilot generates this letter for you automatically when it detects a discrepancy.

 What is a freight reclassification dispute?

 A reclassification dispute happens when a carrier changes your freight class after pickup, usually because they believe your shipment was classified incorrectly on the Bill of Lading.
 A higher freight class means a higher rate.
-If you believe the reclassification was wrong, you can dispute it by providing documentation showing the correct NMFC code for your commodity.
+LanePilot flags reclassification charges during invoice audit, and if you believe the reclassification was wrong, you can dispute it by providing documentation showing the correct NMFC code for your commodity.
 This is one of the most common and winnable disputes in LTL freight.

 How do I dispute an accessorial charge?